top of page

 I am traveling alone.
 What is your price for 1 person?

 Prices listed on our website reflect a 2 person minimum.
-If you are a solo traveler your best option is to join a tour already scheduled.
-If the date you wish to tour is open, you can request a tour and wait for other people to join.
+If you are a solo traveler your best option is to join a tour that is already scheduled.
+For more information on availability you can send us an email or message on WhatsApp.

 How far ahead do I need to make a reservation?

 Our tours are scheduled on a first-come first-serve basis, so we recommend you reserve your choice ahead of time.
-We will do our best to accommodate last minute requests but is not always possible to arrange.
-For bookings within 24 hours of departure, you should call or WhatsApp us
+We will do our best to accommodate last minute requests but they are not always possible to arrange.
+For bookings within 24 hours of departure, please send us a message on WhatsApp

 I'm ready to book a tour.
 How do I make a reservation?